 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Provera® Tablets 2.5 mg, Provera Tablets 5 mg and Provera Tablets 10 mg; Pfizer Limited, The electronic Medicines Compendium.
-Dated December 2014.
+Manufacturer's PIL, Provera® 2.5 mg, 5 mg and 10 mg Tablets; Pfizer Limited, The electronic Medicines Compendium.
+Dated September 2019.